gobabygocarswithjoysticks/car-code/rcdocs/remote_control.md

 ### Disadvantages:
 * modifying the keyfob makes it more complicated
+* the signal from the keyfob needs to be continuous, and the keyfob I tested had a continuous signal for 20 feet, then a blinking, inconsistent signal out to 100 feet because of trouble transmitting longer distances.
+The car would only be useful within the shorter 20 foot range.

 ### Instructions:
 Get a keyfob remote and receiver module with at least 1 button. (search for 2262/2272 4CH key remote control).